strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/authentication.md

 # Examples cookbook: Authentication flow with JWT

 :::prerequisites
 This page is part of the back end customization examples cookbook.
-Please ensure you've read its [introduction](/dev-docs/backend-customization/examples) before.
+Please ensure you've read its [introduction](/dev-docs/backend-customization/examples).
 :::

 Out of the box, the front-end website of [FoodAdvisor](https://github.com/strapi/foodadvisor) does not provide any log in functionality.
 Logging in is done by accessing Strapi's admin panel at [`localhost:1337/admin`](http://localhost:1337/admin`).